MCV-Software/TWBlue/doc/manual.md

 * Remove from list: lets you remove a user from a list.
 * View lists: Shows the lists created by a specified user.
 * Show user profile: opens a dialogue with the profile of the specified user.
-* View favourites: Opens a buffer where you can see the tweets which have been favourited by a particular user.
+* View likes: Opens a buffer where you can see the tweets which have been liked by a particular user.

 ##### Buffer menu